 Examples of cognitive bias your hiring process may contain

 - Confirmation bias: Someone perceives information in a way that supports their existing beliefs or expectations, such as assuming a characteristic about a candidate based on a personal view.

 - Loss aversion: Someone works harder to keep something they worked hard for, such as a recruiter facing hesitation to not progress a candidate that took more effort to source, for another recommendation that is more qualified.

-- Availability Cascade: Someone uses readily available information or feedback present in their life instead of seeking out facts, such as a recruitment team using hiring manager satisfaction to indicate quality without seeking out proven competencies for success per role.
+- Availability Cascade: Someone uses readily available information or feedback present in their life instead of seeking out facts, such as a recruitment team using line manager satisfaction to indicate quality without seeking out proven competencies for success per role.

-- Framing Effect: Someone brings the way information was delivered to them into their own perception, such as a recruiter delivering top candidates to a hiring manager as “the closest match candidates we could find in a pinch” instead of “the top candidates from all talent pools for your role”.
+- Framing Effect: Someone brings the way information was delivered to them into their own perception, such as a recruiter delivering top candidates to a line manager as “the closest match candidates we could find in a pinch” instead of “the top candidates from all talent pools for your role”.

 - Similarity Attraction: Someone leans toward those they personally connect with, such as a recruiter progressing a candidate that shares the same hometown or hobbies.

 Needless to say, no one tries to have bias.
 Most people don’t even realise it’s happening- but it does.